Joey Bart Preview, Player Props: Giants vs. Rockies

-On Friday, Joey Bart (hitting .133 in his past 10 games) and the San Francisco Giants face the Colorado Rockies, whose starting pitcher will be Ty Blach.
-First pitch is at 10:15 PM ET.
+The San Francisco Giants, including Joey Bart (.107 batting average in his past 10 games), take on starting pitcher Chase Anderson and the Colorado Rockies at Oracle Park, Saturday at 9:05 PM ET.

-In his previous game he had a hitless showing (0-for-2 with an RBI) against the Cubs.
+In his most recent game he had a hitless showing (0-for-2) against the Rockies.

 Joey Bart Game Info & Props vs. the Rockies